 Balboa Avenue is a major thoroughfare (see map), which basically splits this restaurant row into two halts.
 One being south of Balboa Avenue and the other north of Balboa Avenue.
 It also offers easy access to the two halves via the 805 Freeway to the West and Highway 163 to the East.
 Believe it or not, but Balboa Avenue is the second busiest thoroughfare in the city, second only to Miramar Road.
 So there is a lot to like about Balboa Avenue as being a wonderful and quick access route to and from Convoy Street via major freeways.

 As you approach the busy intersection of Balboa Avenue and Convoy Street look for several landmarks to guide you.
-On one corner is a Jack-in-the-Box Restaurant(10), kitty corner across the street is a gas station and the third landmark is the first of many car dealerships, which can be found at the north end of Convoy Street.
+On one corner is a gas station and the the second landmark is the first of many car dealerships, which can be found at the north end of Convoy Street.
 This one is a classy Jaguar dealership showcasing their latest models.

 Dagget Street North to Opportunity Road